Manipur violence | Internet ban extended

 Over 100 people lost their lives and thousands of people were displaced following the clashes and subsequent violence in the state.

-Notably, the Supreme Court, on June 09, rejected urgent hearing of a plea related to suspension of internet services in the violence-hit state of Manipur.

-Earlier, the Manipur Human Rights Commission (MHRC) urged the state government to consider restoring internet services in the state.
+Earlier, the Manipur high court directed the Biren Singh-led BJP government in the state to partially restore internet service in the violence-hit state.

+The Manipur high court directed the state government to provide limited internet services to the citizens of the state at designated places.

+The direction was passed by justices Ahanthem Bimol Singh and A Guneswar Sharma of the Manipur high court while hearing a batch of public interest litigations (PILs).